 By default, these temporary java files are stored in the

 folder in the JAR format.
 You can set the compression level for these JAR files and even set the amount to be set aside for storing these files.

 To delete these temporary Java JAR files, click on Delete Files.
 Now you can select which files you wish to delete and click on OK.

 We tend to ignore updating our Java.
-But it is very important that we always make sure that you are using the latest version of Java, since vulnerabilities in Java are often exploited to compromise your computer.
-The latest Java version contains important enhancements to improve security, performance and stability of the Java applications that run on your machine.
-Whenever security holes are detected, they are patched and it is therefore imperative that you ensure that you have the latest version of java installed as it includes vulnerability fixes.
+But it is very important that we always make sure that you are using the latest version of Java since vulnerabilities in Java are often exploited to compromise your computer.
+The latest Java version contains important enhancements to improve the security, performance, and stability of the Java applications that run on your machine.
+Whenever security holes are detected, they are patched, and it is therefore imperative that you ensure that you have the latest version of java installed as it includes vulnerability fixes.